 6. Know the Legislation

 There are tenant-landlord legislation that vary by municipal bylaws.
-Look up the ones in your area and know your rights.
+Look up the ones in your area and know your rights before building a rental unit.

 7. Tell Your Insurance Company